altwajre/hello-akka/resources/docs/03-actors/06-fsm/README.md

 - The state definition can either be:
     - The **current state**, as described by the `stay` directive.
     - Or it is a **different state** as given by `goto(state)`.

 ##
-The resulting object allows further qualification by way of the modifiers described in the following:
+The resulting object allows further qualification by way of the **modifiers** described in the following:

 #### `forMax(duration)`:
 - This modifier sets a state timeout on the next state.
 - This means that a timer is started which upon expiry sends a `StateTimeout` message to the FSM.
-- This timer is canceled upon reception of any other message.
+- This timer is canceled upon reception of any other message in the meantime.
 - You can rely on the fact that the `StateTimeout` message will not be processed after an intervening message.
 - This modifier can also be used to override any default timeout:
-- Which is specified for the target state.
+    - which is specified for the target state.
-- If you want to cancel the default timeout,
+- If you want to cancel the default timeout, use `Duration.Inf`.
-- use `Duration.Inf`.

 #### `using(data)`:
 - This modifier replaces the old state data with the new data given.
-- If you follow the advice above,
-- this is the only place where internal state data are ever modified.
+- This should be the only place where internal state data are ever modified.

 #### `replying(msg)`:
-- This modifier sends a reply to the currently processed message:
+- This modifier sends a reply to the currently processed message.
-- and otherwise does not modify the state transition.
+- It does not modify the state transition.

 ##
 - All modifiers can be chained to achieve a nice and concise description:
 ```scala